| Pro-people Media (English) Empowering Rural People through

 challenge for the development of the rural poor.
 To meet this challenge

 some efforts have been started in Nepal during last five years.
+Rural Development Palpa (RDP), a local non-governmental

 organization has started a weekly rural newspaper Gaunle Deurali